syntax error in src/gromacs/legacyheaders/thread_mpi/atomic/xlc_ppc.h

 and make sure the same thing happens on line 86.

-#6 Updated by Mark Abraham about 4 years ago
+#6 Updated by Mark Abraham over 4 years ago

 - volatile char* volatile* oldv = oldval;

 - volatile char* volatile* newv = newval;